Sarkastodon: Description

 Sarkastodon was the largest of the oxyaenids, measuring approximately 3 m in length.
 In 2009, Boris Sorkin provided an estimate for the body mass of S. mongoliensis based on the size of the lower jaw and extrapolations from modern felids.
 The maximum mass estimate he recovered was 800 kg, roughly twice that of the American lion in the same analysis.
 He did, however, note the caveat that S. mongoliensis shows significant morphological differences from its extant model (the African lion), so this estimate may not be as reliable as some of the others in the same analysis.
+Sanisidro et al. (2023) estimated S. henanensis weighed 23.2 kg, while S. mongoliensis weighed 254.2 kg.

 Skull and dentition

 The skull of Sarkastodon's holotype is incomplete, though what is preserved, when measured from the anterior (front) tip of the premaxilla to the posterior (rear) border of the glenoid fossa, is 35 cm in length; measured at the zygomatic arches, it is 38 cm in width.
 Overall, the skull was around fifty percent larger than that of Patriofelis.
 It was similarly short, broad, and massively built.
 The mandible was deep, with a heavy symphysis.
 Granger's diagnosis of S. mongoliensis was based primarily on dental characteristics.
 The lower incisors were very small, displaced into a more posterior position by the massive, robust, and unusually anteriorly-placed canines.
 Both the upper and lower sets of premolars were large, and formed rectilinear cutting blades.
 The second upper one was offset into a position diagonal to the rest of the tooth row.
 The first upper molar formed a large shearing tooth with a small protocone.
 The Hunter-Schreger bands of S. mongoliensis' teeth are zigzag; this anatomical trait correlates well with osteophagous (bone-consuming) dietary habits.